Feel courageous, confident, capable, and actually enjoy the process of writing

 Find the value of your true voice.

-I offer you the support you desire, and the evidence-based information you seek; listen deeply; hold space; encourage your empowerment; share what I know; and hold your hand, offer you ice chips or a hip squeeze (i.e. whatever support your need) as you birth your writing project into the world.
+I offer you the support you desire and the evidence-based information you seek.
+I am here to listen deeply, hold space for your relationship to creativity, encourage your empowerment, share what I know, and walk you through the wild, potent territory of birthing your writing project into the world.

 I graduated at the top of my class with honors in Women’s Studies and English (they actually handed me money with my diploma).